openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

   4. Submitting a single image could in fact permanently break several models.

 All this considered, for a contest with N models, we could imagine having maybe ~10*N submitted images total.
 If we have a similar number of models as the 2017 NIPS advex competition, this would yield on the order of ~10K total images to be labeled by each of our ensemble of taskers.

+#### What are the eligibility rules for the contest?
+In particular, are family members or spouses of Google employees eligible?

+When we figure out any prizes for the full contest, the contest organizers definitely won't be eligible for prizes.
+We believe (but can't commit to saying) anyone else, including google employees, will be able to get prizes.